 From the first day of contract negotiations, TRU is showing JHU that graduate student workers are participating in the bargaining process and stand united in our support of our bargaining team.
 To stay up to date on bargaining, check out the bargaining updates.

 Hopkins Works Because We Do.

-Still curious about what our bargaining committee is negotiating?
+Curious about what our bargaining committee is negotiating?
 Wondering how the process will go?
-Check out our newly-updated website pages!
-We’ve got an explanation of the bargaining process, including your role in it.
+Check out our explanation of the bargaining process, including your role in it.
 We’ve also refreshed our FAQs to reflect common questions about what we’re bargaining for and why we’re doing it.
 And while you’re at it, sign your union card if you haven’t already!